Dynamical Landscape and Multistability of a Climate Model: Introduction

-We anticipate that whereas in setup A we find the two usual W and SB states, we surprisingly discover that setup B features the presence of a third stable climate state (to be termed ``cold climate'' (C) in the following), with an ice free latitudinal band at about $\pm \, 20^\circ$ around the Equator and mild, larger than $10^\circ$C surface temperatures, along with vigorous atmospheric circulation and non-trivial hydrological cycle in the same band.
-Such a third state resembles previously discovered exotic climatic configurations such as the slushball Earth \cite{Lewis2007} and the Jormungand state \cite{Abbot2011}.
-Furthermore, it corresponds to a shallow minimum of the quasipotential and disappears when ocean transport, which acts as a strong stabilizing mechanism, is introduced in the system.
+{The identification of the competing attractors is approached in two ways.
+First, we use standard forward numerical modelling and identify different asymptotic states, associated with separate basins of attraction, when stochastic forcing is removed from the system.
+Second, competing attractors are automatically detected through data-driven methods applied to the output of long stochastic integrations of the model.
+Such methods have been used for studying metastable states in biomolecules, and allow one to reconstruct very effectively the quasi-potential $\Phi$ of the system, partially taking care of the \textit{curse of dimensionality} \cite{faccoID,rodriguez2018computing,automatic-topography,science_DPA}.} We anticipate that whereas in setup A we find the two usual W and SB states, we discover that setup B features the presence of a third stable climate state (to be termed ``cold climate'' (C) in the following), with an ice free latitudinal band at roughly $\pm \, 20^\circ$ around the Equator and mild, larger than $10^\circ$C surface temperatures, along with vigorous atmospheric circulation and non-trivial hydrological cycle in the same band.
+Such a third state resembles previously suggested exotic climatic configurations such as the slushball Earth \cite{Lewis2007} and the Jormungand state \cite{Abbot2011}. {The C state corresponds to a shallow minimum of the quasipotential and disappears when ocean transport is included in the system, which acts as a strong stabilizing mechanism.
+The presence of the C state has important implications both on the statistical mechanics of the system and on the topology of the transition paths between the W and the SB states.}

-{The paper is structured as follows.
+The paper is structured as follows.
 Section~\ref{sec:climate_dynamics} contains the mathematical framework behind our analysis.
 Section~\ref{sec:climate_model} provides a description of the climate model used in this study.
 Section~\ref{sec:Results} contains the description and critical analysis of the obtained results.
 Section~\ref{sec:Conclusions} is dedicated to drawing the conclusion of this work and to presenting future research perspectives.
-The supplementary material (SM) attached to this paper as Appendix contains some extra information on the computation of the average transition paths and a brief and informal description of the mathematics of the transfer operator and of its finite-size representation.
-Additionally, it allows the reader to enjoy informative and hopefully aesthetically pleasing movies related to the numerical simulations performed in this study }
+The electronic supplementary material (ESM) attached to this paper, accessible \href{https://doi.org/10.6084/m9.figshare.13079489}{here}, contains some extra information on the computation of the average transition paths and a brief and informal description of the mathematics of the transfer operator and of its finite-size representation.
+Additionally, it includes a set of movies related to the numerical simulations performed in this study.